harysreza/react-movies/README.md

 # Visit

-This project was uploaded to (https://hr-react-movies.netlify.app).
+This project was uploaded [here](https://hr-react-movies.netlify.app)